Leap-Frog (comics): Powers and abilities

 Leap-Frog possesses no superpowers.
 He wears an exoskeleton frog suit that gives him enhanced strength and agility.
 The suit is also equipped with electrically powered leaping coils that allow him to reach a height of six stories per jump.
 The boots' power source is worn on his back like a backpack.
 His suit also has an internal padding to protect him from impacts and a computer-guided system for leaping accuracy.

 Reception

-Michael Patterson of Bam Smack Pow said Brandon Stanley turned Leap-Frog into an "incredibly memorable" character in a short amount of time.
+Michael Patterson of Bam Smack Pow said actor Brandon Stanley turned Leap-Frog into an "incredibly memorable" character in a short amount of time.
 Comic Book Resources included Leap-Frog as one of the animal-themed villains they would like to see be introduced in the Marvel Cinematic Universe.
 Shrishty Mishra of Collider stated the arrival of Leap-Frog in the Marvel Cinematic Universe (MCU) was excitedly anticipated by fans after the release of the She-Hulk: Attorney at Law's trailer.